chocobearz/faisal-cids/databasemaintenance/README.md

 $ python3 addDataset.py $csvpath $alterfilename $insertfilename $schema $datasetname
 ```

-These files are saved as a backup but have already been added to the databased
+These files are saved as a backup but have already been added to the database
 during execution of the Python script